Boulder’s Average Single-family Home Price Surpasses $1.2m

 I have used earlier versions of the chart above in previous articles to try to assess when our current appreciation cycle would level off.
 Back then, I noted that the pattern going back to 1978 would have predicted that our appreciation cycle would have ended in mid-2017.
 I further stated, however, that there were factors present today that were not issues previously, the most prominent of which being that Boulder has almost reached full build-out under current zoning regulations.
 That is, we are much closer to running out of land now, which will continue to put upward pressure on existing homes.

 What does all of this mean?
 Crossing the $1.2 million threshold means that Boulder is becoming disconnected from the surrounding cities.
-Some call it becoming a “resort market” like Aspen, others compare it to Silicon Valley (Nerdwallet published a study in support of this assertion, wherein in Boulder was listed in the top five least affordable housing markets, along with San Francisco, Silicon Valley, Honolulu and San Diego).
+Some call it becoming a “resort market” like Aspen, others compare it to Silicon Valley (Nerdwallet published a study in support of this assertion, wherein Boulder was listed in the top five least affordable housing markets, along with San Francisco, Silicon Valley, Honolulu, and San Diego).
 However you characterize the situation, it is becoming clear that this is not an aberration and the challenges facing buyers will likely continue to mount as summer approaches.